letsencrypt/cp-cps/CP.md

 ### 4.9.5 Time within which CA must process the revocation request

 Within 24 hours after receiving a Certificate Problem Report, the CA SHALL investigate the facts and circumstances related to a Certificate Problem Report and provide a preliminary report on its findings to both the Subscriber and the entity who filed the Certificate Problem Report.
 After reviewing the facts and circumstances, the CA SHALL work with the Subscriber and any entity reporting the Certificate Problem Report or other revocation-related notice to establish whether or not the certificate will be revoked, and if so, a date which the CA will revoke the certificate.
-The period from receipt of the Certificate Problem Report or revocation-related notice to published revocation MUST NOT exceed the time frame set forth in Section 4.9.1.1.
+The period from receipt of the Certificate Problem Report or revocation-related notice to published revocation MUST NOT exceed the time frame set forth in [Section 4.9.1.1](#4911-reasons-for-revoking-a-subscriber-certificate).
 The date selected by the CA SHOULD consider the following criteria:

 1. The nature of the alleged problem (scope, context, severity, magnitude, risk of harm);
 2. The consequences of revocation (direct and collateral impacts to Subscribers and Relying Parties);
 3. The number of Certificate Problem Reports received about a particular Certificate or Subscriber;
-4. The entity making the complaint (for example, a complaint from a law enforcement official that a Web site is engaged in illegal activities should carry more weight than a complaint from a consumer alleging that she didn't receive the goods she ordered); and
+4. The entity making the complaint (for example, a complaint from a law enforcement official that a Web site is engaged in illegal activities should carry more weight than a complaint from a consumer alleging that they didn't receive the goods they ordered); and
 5. Relevant legislation.

 ### 4.9.6 Revocation checking requirement for relying parties

 No stipulation.

-(Note: Following certificate issuance, a certificate may be revoked for reasons stated in Section 4.9.1.
-Therefore, relying parties should check the revocation status of all certificates that contain a CDP or OCSP pointer.)
+**Note**: Following certificate issuance, a certificate may be revoked for reasons stated in [Section 4.9](#49-certificate-revocation-and-suspension).
+Therefore, relying parties should check the revocation status of all certificates that contain a CDP or OCSP pointer.

 ### 4.9.7 CRL issuance frequency (if applicable)

 For the status of Subscriber Certificates:

-> If the CA publishes a CRL, then the CA SHALL update and reissue CRLs at least once every seven days, and the value of the nextUpdate field MUST NOT be more than ten days beyond the value of the thisUpdate field.
+If the CA publishes a CRL, then the CA SHALL update and reissue CRLs at least once every seven days, and the value of the `nextUpdate` field MUST NOT be more than ten days beyond the value of the `thisUpdate` field.

 For the status of Subordinate CA Certificates:

-> The CA SHALL update and reissue CRLs at least (i) once every twelve months and (ii) within 24 hours after revoking a Subordinate CA Certificate, and the value of the nextUpdate field MUST NOT be more than twelve months beyond the value of the thisUpdate field.
+The CA SHALL update and reissue CRLs at least:

+  i. once every twelve months; and ii. within 24 hours after revoking a Subordinate CA Certificate.

+The value of the `nextUpdate` field MUST NOT be more than twelve months beyond the value of the `thisUpdate` field.

 ### 4.9.8 Maximum latency for CRLs (if applicable)